 You can reduce allergens in your bedroom by vacuuming carpets and soft furnishings (curtains, cushions, upholstery) regularly.

 You should change your bedding every 1-2 weeks and replace your pillows at least every two years.

 While it may sound odd, dehydration is one of the major causes of snoring.

-Becoming dehydrated also leads to the build up of a thick and sticky mucus inside the mouth and throat.
+When we become dehydrated it also leads to a build up of a thick and sticky mucus inside the mouth and throat.
 This mucus contributes to snoring.

-By drinking plenty of fluids during the day you will remain hydrated and avoid the build up of mucus.
-The National Health Service still recommends an intake of six to eight glasses of water per day
+By drinking plenty of fluids during the day we remain hydrated and we can avoid the build up of mucus.
+The National Health Service recommends an intake of six to eight glasses of water per day.

 It is important to note that milk should not be used in place of water.

 Drinking milk or consuming dairy products can actually make snoring worse.